 At Myofascial Pain Treatment Center, our goal is to reduce or eliminate pain in the short and long term.
 We have respect for each person and work create a warm and caring environment.
 We strive to educate each patient so that they can make healthy changes and become as self sufficient as possible in their healing process.

-Manual myofascial trigger point therapy.
-This very effective hands-on technique involves using deep, held pressure to the trigger points.
-The goal is to release the contraction of the trigger point.
-Myofascial release techniques and stretching are a part of treatment.
+Myofascial Trigger Point Therapies - There are several ways to treat and eliminate trigger points.
+We use the specific modality that is most effective for each patient.
+The goal is to release the contraction of the trigger points.
+Special attention is paid to the trigger points that are referring pain, which are often not located at the pain site.
+Other soft tissue release techniques and stretching may also be a part of treatment.
 When appropriate, patients are given stretches to do at home.
 If interested, patients are taught how to do self treatment.

 Once I am feeling better, how often do I need to come back to maintain my relief? - The musculoskeletal system is under constant pressure from gravity, stress, work etc. A regular, healthy, exercise program combined with good posture and good ergonomics can prevent the return of pain.

 At Myofascial Pain Treatment Center, we believe that it is our job to "work ourselves out of a job".
 We are always here for you but hope that you are pain free and not in need of ongoing treatment.